 Browse Schools by Degree LevelCareer Counseling & Job Center

-Although there are no formal dolphin training courses available, aspiring dolphin trainers usually enroll in marine science or oceanography degree programs.
+Although there are no formal dolphin training courses available, to get the education necessary to become a dolphin trainer, many students enroll in a bachelor's program in marine science or a graduate program in biological oceanography.
 Read on to explore the courses that are typically offered in these types of academic programs.

 This is an entry-level class in all marine science programs.
 It explores the processes that may influence the productivity, distribution and adaptation of ocean life in the various ecosystems around the world.

 This introductory course is usually available through marine science bachelor's degree programs.
 Students examine marine organisms to learn how they work within their environment.
 They also study human interaction with ecosystems and focus on the evolution of relationships between marine life, humans and the environment.
 This class usually involves trips to marine sites to allow for in-depth study and research.